 Every January, one of the biggest tech events in the country is held in Las Vegas: the Consumer Electronics Show.
 As expected for the 2016 event, there was an increasing amount of cloud discussion among companies and attendees.
 The majority of new electronic products, ranging from vehicles to kitchen appliances, are integrated with the cloud.
 Gradually the technology is becoming more ingrained throughout industry and, in turn, throughout our lives.

 These days, consumers and businesses alike assume that products will be highly connected and interoperable.
-Whether we are talking about a car, a thermostat, a fridge, or even a coffee maker, everything is hooked to virtual machines backed by cloud hosting.
+Whether we are talking about a car, a thermostat, a fridge, or even a coffee maker, everything is hooked to virtual machines backed by VPS hosting.

 That’s because the manufacturers of these products quickly figured out that the devices did not need to be turned into dense computers with their own intelligence and data storage.
 In fact, the focus at CES turned noticeably away from products and toward cloud services this year, notes Stacey Higginbotham in Fortune.
 “A number of larger companies showed off connected products” that emulate this shift, she said, “including Procter & Gamble with its Internet-connected air freshener that ties into connected Nest Thermostat to spray air freshener to the optimal time to take advantage of your AC fans blowing air around your home.”